gradle/gradle/design-docs/tooling-api-test-execution.md

 	* ~~class does not define any matching test methods~~
 * ~~failing tests let the test launcher run throw an exception with a meaningful error message.~

+## Story Cache result of test detection in Test task

+Allow caching of test detection logic in Test task.
+This is a prerequisite of the next story "Run only those test tasks that match the test execution request"

+### Implementation
+* Add a CachingTestFrameworkDetector to wrap testFrameworkDetectors.
+    * caches detected test classes

+* Invalidate test detection cache when task input has changed.
+    * declare `CacheInvalidator` that checks for changed inputs

+### Test coverage

+* runs all tests when executing test task multiple times with same input.
+    (e.g.: gradle test; gradle cleanTest test;
+* detects new added test classes
+* detects new tests when super class not in testclassesDir but in classpath
+* detects all files when test framework changed
+* add coverage for above for Junit and TestNG

+### Open questions
+* can input cache from incremental task calculation be reused?

 ## Story: Run only those test tasks that match the test execution request

 Running all `Test` tasks with a filter has a serious downside: all the dependencies and finalizers for these tasks are run, even when not required.